 You’ve traveled a bit as part of your research.
 Can you elaborate on those experiences?

 As part of my dissertation research I have done fieldwork in Mexico and Colombia.
 I have mostly worked in national and local archives to collect new, disaggregated historical data on the development of core state institutions.
 These trips have also allowed me to connect with local scholars, from whom I have learned a great deal.

-You also recently received a travel grant from the Grad School to conduct more research in Mexico and Colombia this fall.
+You also recently received a travel grant from the Grad School to conduct more research in Mexico and Colombia.
 What do you plan on researching on this trip?